Whatsapp Icon

 • Next-Generation Sequencing (NGS): NGS is a powerful method that allows for the sequencing of the entire genome, providing a comprehensive look at genetic mutations.

 These advanced diagnostic tests have significantly improved the diagnosis and treatment planning for Hodgkin Lymphoma, leading to better outcomes for patients.
-If you or someone you know is undergoing diagnosis for Hodgkin Lymphoma, discussing these diagnostic options with a healthcare provider can be beneficial.
+If you or someone you know is undergoing a diagnosis of Hodgkin Lymphoma, discussing these diagnostic options with a healthcare provider can be beneficial.

 Understanding the Stages of Hodgkin Lymphoma